SummaryRead the full fact sheet

 - Amount of physical activity – hard-working muscles need plenty of energy to burn.
 Regular exercise increases muscle mass and teaches the body to burn kilojoules at a faster rate, even when at rest.

-- Drugs – like caffeine or nicotine, can increase the BMR.
+- Drugs – like or , can increase the BMR.

 Thermic effect of food

 Your BMR rises after you eat because you use energy to eat, digest and metabolise the food you have just eaten.
-The rise occurs soon after you start eating, and peaks two to three hours later.
+The rise occurs soon after you start eating, and peaks 2 to 3 hours later.

-This rise in the BMR can range between two per cent and 30 per cent, depending on the size of the meal and the types of foods eaten.
+This rise in the BMR can range between 2% and 30%, depending on the size of the meal and the types of foods eaten.